SireMartin/evm_bootcamp_25_group5/potatoVendor/README.md

   Open four command prompt windows in order to:

-  1. Deploy the smart contracts
+  - Deploy the smart contracts

     ```bash
     .../scaffold-eth-2/yarn deploy --tags Potato
     ```

+    Once deployed, pick up the PotatoVendor contract address and put it in the .env file

     > **NOTE:** if testing on Sepolia, it is needed to target the chain for contract deployment: `yarn deploy --tags Potato --network sepolia`

-  2. Run the chain (required for testing on Hardhat)
+  - Run the chain (required for testing on Hardhat)

     ```bash
     .../scaffold-eth-2/yarn chain
     ```

-  3. Run the daemon
+  - Run the daemon

     ```bash
     .../my-daemon/ts-node daemon.ts
     ```

-  4. Start the frontend (on http://localhost:3000)
+  - Start the frontend (on http://localhost:3000)

     ```bash
     .../scaffold-eth-2/yarn start